SgtBatten/HA_blueprints/README.md

   - You can customise the color of the notification
   - Made the Action buttons customisable so you can link to anything of choice.
   - Fix issue if user does not cleanup the yaml after removing object filter
   - Added customisable Notification Icon.
-(Unsure if it works on IOS)
+(Unsure if it works on iOS)
-  - Added customisable sound for IOS.
+  - Added customisable sound for iOS.
   - You can disable the notifications at certain times (Time Filter)
   - You can choose to have the notifications sent as critical only at certain times (different method to the time filter to test preferences)
   - Notify Android/Fire TV devices using https://www.home-assistant.io/integrations/nfandroidtv/
   - Handle camera names with hyphens in frigate.yaml
   - Replace {{label}} in title and message of the notification with a persons name if double-take face match is detected.
   - You can customise the Tap Action
-  - Live View on IOS
+  - Live View on iOS
   - Handle capitilisation in lists (state Filter, Object filter etc) properly
   - Choose to atatch thumbnail or snapshot to the notification
   - Debug option - prints parameters to the Home Assistant logbook